Join Dr. Pascual and the St Louis Hip Team for the St Louis Hip Course that will be held on January 2022 in St Louis.

-Dr. Pascual-Garrido earned her medical degree at René Favaloro Medical University in Buenos Aires, Argentina.
+Dr. Pascual-Garrido, MD, PhD earned her medical degree at René Favaloro Medical University in Buenos Aires, Argentina.
 She then completed residency training in orthopaedic surgery at the Hospital Italiano de Buenos Aires, also in Argentina.
 During her residency, she won the Argentinean Association of Orthopedic Surgeons Annual Research award consecutively during all her 6 years of training.

 She also was awarded with the ISAKOS Travelling Fellow Award and spent three months at the Schulthess Clinic in Zurich at the Cartilage Restoration Center.

 Following her residency, she pursued a postdoctoral research fellowship in the Department of Biochemistry at Rush University Medical Center, and a research fellowship in the Cartilage Restoration Center in the Departments of Orthopedics & Anatomy and Cell Biology also at Rush University Medical Center, Chicago, IL.

 She then completed fellowship training in Orthopedic Sports Medicine at Barton Health in South Lake Tahoe, CA, Sports Medicine and Shoulder Surgery at the Hospital for Special Surgery in New York, NY, and Adult Reconstruction and Hip Preservation at the University of Colorado Hospital in Denver, Colorado.